 - Women who are over the age of 40

 - Women who wear tight braids or ponytails

 - Women who use harsh chemicals on their hair

 Why Does Hair Loss Often Occur After Menopause?

 Your estrogen and progesterone levels drop when you go through menopause.
 This can cause your hair to fall out.
 It can also cause you to grow hair in places that you have not had it before.

 There are medications that can be used to treat hairs loss.
 Minoxidil is one of the medications that you can use to treat hairs loss.
 It was originally developed to treat high blood pressure.
 It is important to note that Minoxidil can take anywhere from six months to 12 months to work.
 Your hair may not fully grow back.

 Minoxidil is a safe medication.
 However, it can cause some side effects.
 It can cause skin irritation.
 Some women may experience hair growth on their forehead and cheeks.

-Anti-androgens can also help with female hair loss.
+Anti-androgens can also help with female hairs loss.
 They work by blocking male hormones.
 Spironolactone is an anti-androgen drug.
 Depression, weight gain and loss of libido are some of the possible side effects of the drug.

-If you are iron-deficient, then you can reverse hair loss by taking an iron supplement.
+If you are iron-deficient, then you can reverse hairs loss by taking an iron supplement.
 You are more likely to be iron-deficient if you are a vegan.
 You are also more likely to be iron-deficient if you bleed heavily during your period.